Allan Kardec: Spiritism

 He compiled the mediums' responses that were consistent and adapted them into a philosophy that he called Spiritism, which he initially defined as "a science that deals with the nature, origin, and destiny of spirits, and their relation with the corporeal world."

-Rivail wrote under the name "Allan Kardec", allegedly following the suggestion of a spirit identified as Truth.
-On 18 April 1857, Rivail (as Allan Kardec) published his first book on Spiritism, The Spirits' Book, comprising a series of answered questions (502 in the first edition and 1,019 in later editions) exploring matters concerning the nature of spirits, the spirit world, and the relationship between the spirit world and the material world.
+Rivail wrote under the name "Allan Kardec", allegedly following the suggestion of a spirit identified as "Truth".
+On 18 April 1857, as Allan Kardec, Rivail published his first book on Spiritism, The Spirits Book, comprising a series of answered questions (502 in the first edition and 1,019 in later editions) exploring matters concerning the nature of spirits, the spirit world, and the relationship between the spirit world and the material world.
 This was followed by a series of other books, including The Medium's Book, The Gospel According to Spiritism, Heaven and Hell and The Genesis According to Spiritism, and by a periodical, the Revue Spirite, which Kardec published until his death.
 Collectively, the books became known as the Spiritist Codification.

 Kardec's research influenced the psychical research of Charles Richet, Camille Flammarion and Gabriel Delanne.